Bah it’s still so cold!

 - 1 puff pastry sheet, thawed

-- Add broth, onion, garlic, salt and pepper, fresh rosemary & thyme sprigs, potato and peas to the slow cooker
+- Add broth, onion, garlic, salt and pepper, fresh rosemary & thyme sprigs, potato and carrots/peas to the slow cooker

-- Set slow-cooker to high for 3 hours
+- Cook in slow-cooker on high for 3 hours

-- In a separate bowl, whisk flour and cream, add to slow cooker and cook for another hour
+- In a separate bowl, whisk flour, milk and cream, add to slow cooker and cook for another hour

 - For a thicker consistency, whisk cornstarch with a little cold water to create a paste, add to slow cooker

 - Roll out your puff pastry with a rolling pin to eliminate creases